softdev15/slate/source/index.html.md

 ### GET Original File

 You can retrieve all files processed by Shipamax.
-For example you can retrieve a bill of lading which was send to Shipamax as an attachment to an email.
+For example you can retrieve a bill of lading which was sent to Shipamax as an attachment to an email.
 Files can be retrieved via their unique ID.
 The response of the endpoint is a byte stream.

 | Endpoint                      | Verb   | Description                                                 |
 | ----------------------------- | ------ | ----------------------------------------------------------- |